Meeting Rooms and Food Functions

 • The available program time slots

 • The suitability of the proposed program for the length of time requested

 • The suitability of the content when considering the specific and/or unique needs of the SIS’s members

 In considering all of the above, the AMPC will work strategically with SISs, keeping the focus on delivering the content that members need.
 Designing a thorough and thoughtful program lineup requires careful assembly of many puzzle pieces, so some flexibility may be asked of SISs during this process.
-The Independently-produced SIS Program Proposal Form should be used to explain your proposal; this form applies the same criteria as the proposal form for individually-proposed programs.
-You can find more detailed information about the elements of strong proposals here.
+Numerous proposer resources can be found here, including more detailed information about the elements of strong proposals.

 • What are the takeaways that attendees will be able to use and apply to perform their jobs better?